-“The project introduced me to new challenges you don’t often experience simply doing a PhD – deadlines, international, multidisciplinary teamwork, a focus on the consumer and deliverables, and the importance of communicating simply.
+“The project introduced me to new challenges you don’t often experience doing a PhD – deadlines, international, multidisciplinary teamwork, a focus on the consumer and deliverables, and the importance of communicating simply.
 It was a great transition to industry,”

 Cassius Coombs, former PhD Intern at Rapiscan Systems

 For Rapiscan, Cassius’ contribution was essential in the success of its freshly created MLA project team.

 “From the beginning, Cassius was active in team workshops, discussions, sharing his knowledge and learning from colleagues,”

 Cassius’ Academic Mentor, Associate Professor Luciano Gonzalez, was also on-hand to support Cassius throughout the project and agreed on the benefits for PhD students.

 “Cassius gained invaluable experience while working with an industry leader.
 He developed new skills and is noticeably more work-ready.
 I’d highly recommend the APR.Intern program,”